warwickallen/algorithmic-pattern-generator/CODE_REUSE_REPORT.md

 The implementation should be approached incrementally with comprehensive testing at each phase.
 The high-priority opportunities offer the best return on investment and should be tackled first.

 **Next Steps**:
-1. Review and approve this report
-2. Prioritise which visual/functional changes to implement
+1. ✅ **Phase 1.1 COMPLETED**: Control Configuration Consolidation implemented
-3. Begin Phase 1 implementation with high-priority opportunities
+2. Continue Phase 1 implementation with remaining high-priority opportunities:
+   - Speed Slider Duplication
+   - Random Button Duplication
+   - Event Handler Registration
-4. Establish testing and validation procedures
+3. Establish testing and validation procedures
-5. Set up performance monitoring and baseline measurements
+4. Set up performance monitoring and baseline measurements
+5. Prioritise which visual/functional changes to implement

 ---